 In October 2020, the FASB issued ASU 2020-10, "Codification Improvements to Subtopic 205-10, presentation of financial statements".
 The amendments in this Update improve the codification by ensuring that all guidance that requires or provides an option for an entity to provide information in the notes to financial statements is codified in the disclosure section of the codification.
 That reduce the likelihood that the disclosure requirement would be missed.
 The amendments also clarify guidance so that an entity can apply the guidance more consistently.
 ASU 2020-10 is effective for the Company for annual and interim reporting periods beginning January 1, 2022.
 Early application of the amendments is permitted for any annual or interim period for which financial statements are available to be issued.
 The amendments in this Update should be applied retrospectively.
 An entity should apply the amendments at the beginning of the period that includes the adoption date.
-The Company is currently evaluating the impact of this new standard on Company's consolidated financial statements and related disclosures.
+The adoption of this standard on July 1, 2021 did not have a material impact on its consolidated financial statements.